seyyah/lv_projects/README.md

 ### arduino_library
 LittlevGL as an Arduino library.
-Copy *arduino_library/littelvgl* to your library folder Check the *lvlgl_test* sketch to see the proting and usage
+Copy *arduino_library/littelvgl* to your library folder Check the *lvgl_test* sketch to see the proting and usage

+### esp32_ili9431
+Driving an 320x240 TFT with ILI9432 controller via SPI using ESP32.
+The project is craeted in Eclipse using [ESP IDF](https://esp-idf.readthedocs.io/en/latest/).
+(Getting started guide [here](https://esp-idf.readthedocs.io/en/v1.0/eclipse-setup.html)) To link LittlevGL and lv_examples with ESP-IDF you need to add component.mk files to each directory.
+Rename `lvgl_component.mk` and `lv_example_component.mk` to `component.mk` and copy to the lvgl and lv_examples directories.

 ### stm32f429_discovery_no_os
 Cheap development board with 240x320 TFT, Resistive touch pad, 180 MHz MCU with 256kB RAM + 64 MBit SDRAM and GPU.